joe-editor/joe/docs/hacking.md

 Escape reads one character from a string.
 If the character is an escape sequence, it's parsed into either a single character or a character class.
-Escape is used in other parts of the editors: for example, it's used to parse character lists of syntax highlighting files.
+Escape is used in other parts of the editor: for example, it's used to parse character lists of syntax highlighting files.

 	/* Conventional syntax regex */